Healthy Homes Assessment Woolwich

 Home Assessments Woolwich for Rental Properties

-There are many things to check when conducting the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
-Some examples include:
+There are numerous things you should look for during the house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are a few examples:

 • Do you think the heating system has enough capacity?

-The repercussions of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be significant for property owners and landlords.
-For specialist advice get in touch now and schedule your rental properties house evaluation.
+The repercussions of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can be significant for property owners and landlords.
+For professional advice, call today to book your rental properties house evaluation.

 home assessments for rental properties